thealanjason/alumet-insight/docs/how-to-use.md

 2. Click **Visualize** (or press Enter/Tab in the path field).

-**Status** message will be shown to give you the hint whether the configuration is loaded successfully or not; **Experiment Summary** will summarize case study information including experiment name, process ID, device type.
+A **Status** message will be shown to give you the hint whether the experiment is loaded successfully or not.
+The **Experiment Summary** provides information about experiment name, process ID, device type.

 > [!TIP]
 >